Tap & Go Among First To Participate In Hong Kong-Thailand Cross-Border Retail Payment Service

 Travel package and travel insurance offers

-Cathay Pacific round-trip flight between Hong Kong and Bangkok 3-night hotel accommodation Instagrammable café day-trip with transportation
+Cathay Pacific round-trip flight between Hong Kong and Bangkok 3-night hotel accommodation Instagrammable caf day-trip with transportation

 From HK$2,990 per person*